-Andrews University offers two programs to prepare the student for the registration examination given by the Commission on Dietetic Registration of the American Dietetic Association (ADA).
+Andrews University offers two programs to prepare the student for the registration examination given by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics (AND).

 - The DPD program, which meets the academic requirements for registration eligibility. - The Dietetic Internship, a post-baccalaureate program, designed to meet the supervised practice requirements for registration eligibility.